-While all of these medications certainly have their place, they all carry significant potential side effects if used over the long term.
+While all of these medications certainly have their place, they all carry potential side effects if used over the long term.
 For example, antibiotics can destroy healthy gut flora causing digestion problems.
-Immune suppressing drugs can compromise your canine’s ability to fight off infection and other disease.
-Corticosteroids can cause thinning of the skin, increased weight gain, hypertension, and behavioral changes when used long term.
+Immune-suppressing drugs can compromise your canine’s ability to fight off infection and other diseases.
+Corticosteroids can cause thinning of the skin, weight gain, hypertension, and behavioral changes when used long-term.

-Many dog owners and holistic veterinarians, leery of over medicating their dogs and doing more harm than good, have turned to natural remedies to relieve skin problems from dog allergies.
+Many dog owners and holistic veterinarians, leery of over-medicating their dogs and doing more harm than good, have turned to natural remedies to relieve skin problems associated with dog allergies.

-One of the biggest trends in natural supplements for dogs (and people) is CBD oil.
+CBD oil is one of the biggest trends in natural supplements for dogs (and people.
 The reason for the trend isn’t just marketing hype.
-In fact, there have now been hundreds of studies on the healing properties of cannabis based products.
-In fact, CBD oil, also called cannabidiol, has been the subject of many research studies in relation to skin health in particular.
+In fact, there have now been hundreds of studies on the healing properties of cannabis-based products.
+In fact, CBD oil, also called cannabidiol, has been the subject of many research studies in relation to skin health, in particular.

-Let’s take a closer look at the science behind CBD oil, an itchy skin home remedy that works both topically and orally.
+Let’s look at the science behind CBD oil, a home remedy for itchy skin that works both topically and orally.